mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 ## Instruction – SCED metadata - extra token

 This instruction allows specifying the extraToken metadata used by the SCED mod to spawn additional action tokens for investigators.
+See (../../tts/ScedMetadata.md) for further details.
 This instruction is only valid on investigator cards.

 Instruction key: ScedMetadataExtraToken